Sorted header abstract pattern

 5. Make sure to have enough funds in your account when repayments are due, so you don’t get charged late fees.

 6. Don’t miss a payment.
-Missed or even late payments can mean massive late fees and penalties.
+Missed or even late payments can mean costly late fees and penalties.
 And paying late can affect your credit rating too.

 7. Treat it like a debt, because it is.
 Remember, buy now pay later is debt.
 And debt can be really hard to climb out of, especially if money is already tight.
 Always think twice before taking on debt.